 The exact cost of breast augmentation surgery depends on a number of variables.
 Implant type, facility/anesthesia fees, the number of follow-up visits all impact cost, as well as geographic location.
-Dr. Baker will provide you with a custom estimate during your consultation.
+Dr. Baker will provide you with a custom estimate during your consultation at the Miami office.

 There may be some postoperative pain, but many patients say it lasts only three to four days following their procedure.
 All pain is controlled using surgeon-prescribed oral medication.